NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-2-the-basics.md

 Note how the output is displayed below the cell.
-This interactive way of working is one of the things that sets Jupyter Notebook apart from RStudio and R Markdown.
-R Markdown is typically rendered top-to-bottom in one run, while you work *in* a Jupyter notebook in a different way.
+This interactive way of working is one of the things that sets Jupyter Notebook apart from RStudio and Quarto.
+Quarto is typically rendered top-to-bottom in one run, while you work *in* a Jupyter notebook in a different way.
 This has partly changed with newer versions of RStudio, but it's probably still how most people use the two tools.